eebop/LambdaScript/README.md

 # LAMBDASCRIPT
 ## DOCUMENTATION
 LambdaScript is a lambda-oriented language.
-In fact, there are *no* functions or classes.
+In fact, there are *no* functions.
 There are only anonymous lambdas.
 Apart from that, it works like you might expect.
 ```
 >> 1 + 2